katydid/parser/decisions/survey/language.md

 The cell contents indicate the following:
 * ✅ = supported natively or via standard library
 * ☑ = supported via third party library
+* ✔️ = supported natively for our use case of parsing and comparison, but does not conform to other properties of the type.
+For example `bigint` in `Javascript` supports `int64` for comparison purposes, but not for addition, since bigint won't overflow like `int64` will.
 * ❌ = no support

 We didn't survey all languages, but we made some assumptions: